Wise Multi-Currency Account Review: Fees, Features, and More

 - Fees to top up the account via ACH, debit, and credit card.

-We recommend the Wise Multi-Currency Account as a flexible debit card and account next to your primary bank account to use for foreign currency spending of all kinds — whether it's holidays overseas, online shopping, or international money transfers.
-Not only does Wise charge low fees and converts currency at the mid-market rate, but what makes it truly unique in our opinion is its extensive range of currencies to hold, send, and spend; allowing you to take the card to practically any country in the world and spend like a local at consistently fair prices.
+We recommend the Wise Account as a flexible debit card and account next to your primary bank account for foreign currency spending of all kinds — whether it's holidays overseas, online shopping, or international money transfers.
+What makes Wise genuinely unique, in our opinion, is its extensive range of currencies to hold, send, and spend, allowing you to take the card to practically any country in the world and spend like a local at consistently low fees.

 Bank transfer, debit/credit card, Google Pay